There are 4 types of legislation:

 Website - A government website will be cited the same way as any other website in APA.

-Elements: Last, I. (date).
+Elements: Entity Name. (date).
 Title of document [Format description (optional)].
-Retrieved from URL.
+URL.

 Example: Centers for Disease Control and Prevention (2017) or (Centers for Disease Control and Prevention, 2017).